Join Anna Maria’s

 Clean the lentils to remove eventual impurities, wash in fresh water, and drain.

-In a stockpot put approximately 6 cups of water and the dry lentils.
+Put approximately 6 cups of water in a stockpot and the dry lentils.
 Bring to a boil and cook for about 20-30 minutes.
 When the lentils are tender but still firm, turn the heat off and reserve them in their water.

-Correct salts if necessary, add freshly grated pepper, 2 tablespoons extra-virgin olive oil, parsley, and serve warm in soup dishes.
+Correct the amount of salt if necessary, add freshly grated pepper, 2 tablespoons extra-virgin olive oil, parsley, and serve warm in soup dishes.

-Add the lentils with the water used to cook them, and 2 or 3 cups of broth depending how thick the soup is desired.
+Add the lentils with the water used to cook them, and 2 or 3 cups of broth, depending on the desired consistency.

 Bring to a boil, add salt, and cook for about 10 minutes.
 Add the pasta and cook for the time indicated by the manufacturer, or taste until firm but not overcooked (al dente).

-Most of the Italian soups are prepared with the addition of pasta.
+Lentil soup.
+Most Italian soups are prepared with the addition of pasta.
 Lentil soup is no exception.
-Hearty and delicious, lentil soup is best appreciated in winter when is served hot.
+Hearty and delicious, lentil soup is best appreciated in the winter when it is served hot.